 YouTube and other streaming sites will have a couple of low setting options which allow you to enjoy on-the-go entertainment with minimal data usage.
 Videos played at 240p or 320p typically use 0.3GB (300MB) per hour, leaving you a fair amount of data for later.
 But is the reduced viewing experience worth it?

 A regular Standard Definition video requires 0.7GB (700MB data) to produce an hour-long 480p video.
 YouTube’s default HD settings, which is just a step above SD-quality, similarly ranges between 720p and 2K.
-If you’ve selected the auto-quality settings option, your streaming app will automatically adjust the quality depending on the strength of your network conditions.
+If you’ve selected the auto-quality settings option, then your streaming app will automatically adjust the quality depending on the strength of your network conditions.
 So, if you’re stuck under a tunnel, don’t expect to load a few episodes of Game of Thrones without any lag.

 For a better viewing experience, watching a HD video typically uses at least 0.6GB per hour if played at 720p.
 The same video can alternatively use 1.5GB at 1080p, or 3GB at 2K.